-A seminal Thirty-Something movie in which a group of old college friends who are now all grown up and hardened by the big wide world come together for the funeral of Alex, a barely glimpsed corpse, who was at one time the brightest and the best of them, and yet who never managed to achieve half as much as any of the others.
-The friends use the occasion to reacquaint themselves with each other and to speculate as to what happened to their idealism which had been abundant when they were younger.Written by
+A seminal Thirty-Something movie in which a group of old college friends who are now older and experienced come together for the funeral of Alex, who was at one time the brightest and the best of them at college and yet who never managed to find his way.
+The friends use the occasion to reacquaint themselves with each other, discuss where their lives have led and speculate on what happened to their idealism which had been abundant when they were younger.Written by

 Mark Thompson <email@example.com>

 As the movie opens an older couple is walking up to the church, but both were clearly standing still arm in arm until they got their [late] cue to walk.
 See more »

 Where did Alex's hope go?
 Maybe that is the small resolution we can take from here today.
 To try to regain that hope that must have eluded Alex.

 Other scenes cut/altered for the Network version: